JakeSteam/blog-programming/_posts/2018-11-28-growing-your-android-app-with-firebase-invites.md

 Firebase Invites provide a simple way to add user referral schemes to your app for free, without any additional resources.
 The system runs on top of Firebase Dynamic Links, and supports both email and SMS referrals.

 Invite messages can be customised, and they can include custom data / deep links.
-This custom information works even if the user doesn’t have the app installed when they initially click the referral link, making Invites an excellent way to build your app’s user base.
+This custom information works even if the user doesn't have the app installed when they initially click the referral link, making Invites an excellent way to build your app's user base.

 This post is part of [The Complete Guide to Firebase](https://blog.jakelee.co.uk/search/?q=firebase/).
 Throughout this tutorial, the [official documentation](https://firebase.google.com/docs/invites/android) may be useful: